-Artist: iSAW – Thank you to Melody Jacob for donating some artwork to iSAW
+Artist: iSAW – with thanks to Melody Jacob

 Details: Is there an art to photography?
 Is photography an art?
 These two questions may sound like they have just been reversed, but they require some thought before you answer.

 Everything to do with photography comes down to what you’re trying to capture, irrespective of what type of camera you use and the abilities of the camera.